 QuickBooks limited functionality and rigid structure prevent businesses from customizing it to fit their unique needs.
 For example, businesses can’t limit or change who approves a purchase request or the process for approval.

-That lack of customization has some companies looking to QuickBooks alternatives to follow industry best practices like compliance reporting or audit controls.
-They find that QuickBooks can’t fit their needs, once again forcing them into complex workarounds and limiting efficiency or putting them at risk for falling out of compliance.
+That lack of customization has some companies looking to QuickBooks alternatives to follow industry best practices, such as compliance reporting and audit controls.
+Many find that QuickBooks can’t fit their needs, once again forcing them into complex workarounds that impact efficiency and put them at risk of noncompliance.

 Every time there are changes in a business, staff have to accommodate them with workarounds.
 QuickBooks doesn’t have built-in support for everyday functions like making simple changes across matrix SKUs and adding new sales tax rates.
 Processes that cry out for automation have to be done manually or from spreadsheets.